FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 The FinOps Foundation is the Sponsoring Project of FOCUS, but FOCUS will be a standalone specification Project to better protect and manage the intellectual property rights that will be necessary for users of the FOCUS Project outputs.
 In order for organizations to trust the specifications and reference implementations that result from the FOCUS Project, they must be able to rely upon the right to use these work products under the terms of license agreements.

-Establishing a technical Project allows contributions, contributors, license rights, and any intellectual property rights to be clearly and precisely tracked over time.
+Establishing a FOCUS working group allows contributions, contributors, license rights, and any intellectual property rights to be clearly and precisely tracked over time.
 This ensures that those contributing to and relying upon the specification are protected.

 ### How to get started with FOCUS?